gavinwcheng/music_discover/README.md

 ###Summary

-This project was built in a 7-day sprint during our last week at Makers Academy.
+This project was built and completed in a 9-day sprint during our last week at Makers Academy.

 We found a problem with music recommendation services, where users would have music recommended to them through computer based algorithms and computer generated decisions.
 We wanted to bring the social element back to music recommendation sites,